top of page

 Immobilization

 Immobilization means the binding of an enzyme to an insoluble carrier while maintaining the functionality, i.e. the catalytic activity of the enzyme.
-The need of immobilization is determined by the fact that in many applications the end product must be completely free from enzyme resudues in order to avoid immune reactions.
+The need of immobilization is determined by the fact that in many applications the end product must be completely free from enzyme residues in order to avoid immune reactions.

 The immobilization of enzymes not only significantly increases their stability, but allows the long-term use of one batch or series of industrial biocatalysts.
 The concept of "immobilization of a biological object" means the physical separation of a biocatalyst and a solvent, in which molecules of the substrate and reaction products can freely penetrate from a liquid to a solid medium, and vice versa.
 In other words, the substrate in the flow of the solvent is supplied to the bio-object associated with an insoluble carrier, and the reaction product in the flow of the solvent is removed from the bio-object and is used as the target product.